napari/napari.github.io/0.9.0/_sources/naps/9-multiple-canvases.md

     * There shall be a minimum of one view (current status) per viewer.
 * Each view shall have independent:
     * Layer list - or layerlist "subview" (see [#Alternative single LayerList](#single-layerlist) for details) (necessary for visualizing different data)
-    * Camera (necessary for viewing data from different POV)
+    * Scene (necessary for viewing data from different POV)
+    * Canvas (controls specific attributes of the canvas of each view)
     * Dims model (necessary for viewing different slices/dimensions of the data)
+    * Scene and Canvas models (for overlays and other view-related objects)
 * The implementation should minimize changes to the existing public API.
-* The napari application (`ViewerModel`) shall maintain a concept of a single “active” (currently focused) view.
+* The main napari programmatic entry point (currently `Viewer/ViewerModel`) shall maintain a concept of a single “active” (currently focused) view (see [#Alternative main view](#main-view)).
-    * Alternatively, there could be a “main” view that does not change (“main” and “active” could even be simultaneously supported).
     * There will be no possibility of a viewer with no views.
 * Users shall be able to add, remove, and (eventually[^maybe-rearrange]) rearrange views.

 [^maybe-rearrange]: Exact UI/UX may is yet to be decided, see [Part 3: GUI and UX](#part-3-gui-and-ux) for some discussion.

 ## Design Considerations & Decisions
 Part of this design document is intended to capture the desired behavior and prevent scope creep.
 At the extreme “multiple views” can be achieved with “multiple viewers”.
-Therefore we need to draw a line somewhere to differentiate a “view” from a “viewer”. [^napari-lite]
+Therefore we need to draw a line somewhere to differentiate a “view” from the current “viewer”. [^napari-lite]

 [^napari-lite]: A lightweight "view" might be relevant to the implementation of ["napari-lite"](https://github.com/napari/napari/issues/5940).

 An important consideration is to minimize breaking changes to the public napari API.
-While napari is still pre-1.0, there is already a healthy developing ecosystem of plugins, scripts, and users.
+There are several years worth of scripts and plugins in the wild, and they rely on heavily used public API.
 Changes to the API may be necessary and should be made if they constitute improvements, but should be minimized and well documented.

 In addition to maintaining the model-view-controller (MVC) architecture of napari, this proposal aims to maintain or improve decoupling of the UI framework (currently Qt), the visualization library (currently VisPy), and the napari core code.

 ### Grid mode vs Multi-View

-The napari viewer currently has a [grid mode](https://napari.org/stable/tutorials/fundamentals/viewer.html#grid-button) that can be activated to distribute all layers in a rectangular grid of vispy `ViewBox`es according to a few simple parameters (mainly shape and stride) (as of time of writing, the viewbox-based implementation in [#7870](https://github.com/napari/napari/pull/7870) is not yet merged, but will be soon).
+The napari viewer currently has a [grid mode](https://napari.org/stable/tutorials/fundamentals/viewer.html#grid-button) that can be activated to distribute all layers in a rectangular grid of vispy `ViewBox`es according to a few simple parameters (mainly shape and stride).

 This feature has some theoretical and functional overlap with the multi-view described in this NAP, but with a few key differences:
 - grid mode allows *no* control over individual viewbox size and placement except through grid shape and stride.
 Viewboxes cannot be reordered, removed, or added.
 - grid mode does not create views with independent dims and cameras.
 The same `Camera` and `Dims` are used to control all viewboxes.
-- grid mode does not have fine-grained control of which layers are displayed in which viewbox.
-Layers are simply distributed based on the order of the layerlist and according to the stride.
+- grid mode does not have fine-grained control of which layers are displayed in which viewbox. *All* layers are simply distributed based on the order of the layerlist and according to the stride.

-These limitations dramatically simplify the usability of grid mode (one button click is usually all that's needed for most use cases).
+These limitations dramatically simplify the usability of grid mode (one or two button clicks are usually all that's needed for most use cases).
 On the other hand, multi-view as described in this NAP offers greater control over every aspect described above, at the cost of a more complicate API and GUI accessibility.

 In this NAP, we assume that grid mode and multiple views remain separate features.
-For discussion about why (and whether they should instead be merged into a single feature) see [#Alternative: Multi-View grid mode](#multi-view-grid-mode).
+For discussion about why, see [#Alternative: Multi-View grid mode](#multi-view-grid-mode).

 ## Related Work
 See other image viewers for examples for multiple views (mostly demonstrating orthogonal views):